Skip to content

 Emails and Unique Passwords are overall metrics of the underlying data, thus there are no filters associated to them.

 The metrics along the top of the page are the same metrics contained within the Credential Compromise Widget.
-It is important to note that the metrics displayed are for active breaches.
+It is important to note that the metrics displayed are for active leaks.

 Credential Compromise Metrics

-A breach is considered active in the following scenario:
+A leak is considered active in the following scenario:

-• There is an Active, Deleted, or Disabled identity within the configured Identity Providers and the last_password_change time occurred before the initial leak date.
+• There is an Active identity within the configured Identity Providers and the last_password_change time of the associated account occurred before the initial leak date.

 Note

-If there is no matching identity to the leak, these are considered inactive.
+If there is no matching identity for the leak record, these are considered inactive.
 These records are often related to old users and accounts that have been deleted and are no longer in use.

 Note

-There may be multiple records for the same user in a breach.
-This can occur when the data has been identified within a generic breach source (i.e., combolists) or if the user appeared in the dataset multiple times.
-As a result, it is expected that you may see multiple records for the same user within a breach source.
+There may be multiple records for the same user in a leak.
+This can occur when the data has been identified within a generic leak source (i.e., combolists) or if the user appeared in the dataset multiple times.
+As a result, it is expected that you may see multiple records for the same user within a leak source.

-Select the breach source field to open the breach panel, which displays additional details of the breach record and information about the linked identity when available.
+Select the source field to open the leak panel, which displays additional details about the leak and information about the linked identity when available.

-If you have identity-related response actions configured, you can execute response actions for any of the linked identities from within the table or breach details.
+If you have identity-related response actions configured, you can execute response actions for any of the linked identities from within the table or leak details.

 1. Select Actions.